stealjs/steal-tools/doc/build.md

 ## bundlesPath

-The `bundlesPath` option specifies where the bundles should be looked for relative to [System.baseURL].
+The `bundlesPath` option specifies where the bundles should be looked for relative to [config.baseURL].
 It will also change where the bundles are written out.

     var promise = stealTools.build({
       main: "my-app",